 Nothing says Welcome Baby! quite like a baby shower.
 Family and friends come together in person, virtually, or a combination of both, to celebrate the arrival of a new little one.
 It is a great opportunity to shower the parents-to-be with support and love as they grow their family.
+But it can get confusing as to when is the right time, and we’ designed our online baby shower plans to solve this.

 When to have a baby shower?